-ML refers to a set of data-driven algorithms and techniques that automate the prediction, classification, and clustering of data.
-ML can be computationally intensive and often involves large and complex data.
-It can play a critical role in spatial problem-solving in a wide range of application areas from multivariate prediction to image classification to spatial pattern detection.
+Machine Learning (ML) refers to a set of data-driven algorithms and techniques that automate the prediction, classification, and clustering of data.
+Machine learning can play a critical role in spatial problem solving in a wide range of application areas, from image classification to spatial pattern detection to multivariate prediction.

-In addition to traditional ML techniques, ArcGIS also has a subset of ML techniques that are inherently spatial.
-Spatial methods that incorporate some notion of geography directly into computation can lead to deeper understanding.
+In addition to traditional Machine Learning techniques, ArcGIS also has a subset of ML techniques that are inherently spatial.
+These spatial methods that incorporate some notion of geography directly into their computation can lead to deeper understanding.
 The spatial component often takes the form of some measure of shape, density, contiguity, spatial distribution, or proximity.
-Both traditional and inherently spatial ML can play an important role in solving spatial problems.
-ArcGIS supports the use of ML in prediction, classification, and clustering.
+Both traditional and inherently spatial machine learning can play an important role in solving spatial problems, and ArcGIS supports their use in a number of ways.

-Prediction uses the known to estimate the unknown.
-ArcGIS includes regression and interpolation techniques that can be used for performing prediction analysis.
-ArcGIS has tools for empirical Bayesian kriging (EBK), areal interpolation, EBK regression prediction, ordinary least squares (OLS) regression, OLS exploratory regression, and geographically weighted regression (GWR).
-These tools can be used for tasks like estimating home values based on recent sales data and related home and community characteristics.
+Prediction is about using the known to estimate the unknown.
+ArcGIS includes a number of regression and interpolation techniques that can be used to perform prediction.
+Applications include creating an air pollution surface based on sensor measurements and estimating home values based on recent sales data and related home and community characteristics.

-Clustering groups observations based on similarities in value or location.
-ArcGIS includes a broad range of algorithms that find clusters based on one or many attributes, location, or a combination of both attributes and location.
-These clustering methods can be used for tasks such as segmenting school districts based on socioeconomic and demographic characteristics.
-Examples of clustering tools in ArcGIS include Spatially Constrained Multivariate Clustering, Multivariate Clustering, Density-Based Clustering, Image Segmentation, Hot Spot Analysis, Cluster and Outlier Analysis tools, and the Space Time Pattern Mining tools.
+Clustering is the grouping of observations based on similarities of values or locations.
+ArcGIS includes a broad range of algorithms that find clusters based on one or many attributes, location, or a combination of both.
+These methods can be used to do analysis such as segment school districts based on socioeconomic and demographic characteristics or find areas with dense social media activity after a natural disaster.

-The field of ML is broad, deep, and constantly evolving.
-ArcGIS is an open, interoperable platform that allows the integration of complementary methods and techniques in several ways: through the ArcGIS API for Python, the ArcPy site package for Python, and the R-ArcGIS Bridge.
-This integration empowers ArcGIS users to solve complex problems by combining powerful built-in tools with any ML package they need—from scikit-learn and TensorFlow in Python to caret in R to IBM Watson and Microsoft AI—and still benefit from spatial validation, geoenrichment, and visualization of results in ArcGIS.
-The combination of these complementary packages and technologies with the systems of record, insight, and engagement that the ArcGIS platform provides is greater than the sum of its parts.
+The field of machine learning is both broad and deep, and is constantly evolving.
+ArcGIS is an open, interoperable platform that allows for the integration of complementary methods and techniques, whether through the ArcGIS API for Python, ArcPy, or the R-ArcGIS Bridge.
+This integration empowers ArcGIS users to solve complex problems by combining powerful built-in tools with any machine learning package they need, from scikit-learn and TensorFlow in Python to caret in R to IBM Watson and Microsoft AI – all while benefiting from the spatial validation, geoenrichment, and visualization of results in ArcGIS.
+The combination of these complementary packages and technologies with the system of record, insight and engagement that the ArcGIS platform provides is greater than the sum of its parts.

-There are many key Esri initiatives for advancing and integrating ML methods across the platform.
-This road map includes methods such as random forests, neural networks, logistic regression, and time-series forecasting as well as simplified user experiences for integrating with popular ML libraries and packages.
-A continued focus on distributed processing will play a major role in these advancements.
+There are many key initiatives within Esri to advance machine learning methods and integration approaches across the platform.
+Methods such as random forests, neural networks, logistic regression, and time-series forecasting are on the roadmap, as well as simplified user experiences for integrating with popular machine learning libraries and packages.
+A continued focus on distributed processing also plays a major role in these advancements.

-In addition to building traditional ML into ArcGIS and improving the ease of integrating ML with ArcGIS, Esri is actively working to broaden the intersection of GIS and ML.
-This focus on innovation in spatial ML to develop algorithms and approaches that incorporate space into computation will continue to empower ArcGIS users to take advantage of the latest advances in technology and computing while still focusing on solving problems in a fundamentally spatial way.
+In addition to building on traditional machine learning within ArcGIS and ease of integration, Esri is actively working at broadening the intersection of GIS and ML.
+This focus on innovation in the realm of spatial ML, where the algorithms and approaches incorporate space into their computation, will continue to empower ArcGIS users to take advantage of the latest advances in technology and computing, while still focusing on solving problems in a fundamentally spatial way.